EFKON-STRABAG Launches Nationwide Road Safety Awareness Program with a Focus on Children - www.lokmattimes.com

 EFKON-STRABAG Launches Nationwide Road Safety Awareness Program with a Focus on Children

+An Initiative to Promote Responsible Road Behaviour and Reduce Accidents Among Youth Delhi/Mumbai (India), March 23: STRABAG, India's foremost ...

+An Initiative to Promote Responsible Road Behaviour and Reduce Accidents Among Youth

-New Delhi/Mumbai (Maharashtra) [India], March 22: STRABAG, India's foremost leading provider of smart infrastructure solutions, as part of its social responsibility initiative focused on safety announced the launch of a comprehensive Road Safety Awareness program throughout India, with a specific focus on children.
-This initiative underscores the company's commitment to promoting road safety education and cultivating a culture of responsible behaviour among young learners.
+Delhi/Mumbai (India), March 23: STRABAG, India's foremost leading provider of smart infrastructure solutions, as part of its social responsibility initiative focused on safety announced the launch of a comprehensive Road Safety Awareness program throughout India, with a specific focus on children.
+This initiative underscores the company’s commitment to promoting road safety education and cultivating a culture of responsible behaviour among young learners.

 The Road Safety Awareness program is designed to equip school children with essential knowledge and skills to navigate roadways safely.
 As part of the initiative, EFKON-STRABAG will collaborate with local schools to organize road safety awareness programs for students at various schools in Delhi, Mumbai and Chennai in March and April 2024.
 These events will include interactive sessions and engaging activities to educate students about road safety.
 EFKON-STRABAG plans to involve not only school children but also its key customers including NOIDA Authority, NCRTC, NHAI, MMRDA, TNRDC, and DMRC.
 By involving them in the program, the company aims to showcase its dedication beyond project management and demonstrate its commitment to fulfilling its mission.